-Nevertheless, Apologetics to the Glory of God is well-worth reading for someone attempting to sort through the traditional theodicies (defenses of God's goodness) and biblical arguments.
-139
+Apologetics to the Glory of God is well-worth reading for someone attempting to sort through the traditional theodicies (defenses of God's goodness) and biblical arguments.
+See also Appendix C.

-We can be thankful that God has provided us more information about the inevitable judgment of the righteous and the wicked and life after death than He gave the OT saints.
-Yet, many of life's complicated questions remain unanswered after the writing of the NT.
-This should not be surprising for a people who are told to live by faith and not by sight.
-Why does a good God continue to allow evil in this world, and such a kind of evil which is scarcely imaginable, affecting even infant children whose only sin is the imputed sin of Adam?
+infant children whose only sin is the imputed sin of Adam?
 Qohelet allows us to enter into these enigmatic questions, forcing us to the NT to find further light.
 Part of the answer is there, but like Qohelet, we must still wait for more.
 There is a time for everything according to the wise providential rule of God over His creatures and their actions.
 There will also be a time for God to explain more of Himself to creatures who are equipped to receive it (Jn.
 16: 12).